Why Incorporate in Wyoming

 Such a consequence would likely have a severe and significant adverse economic impact on innocent partners/members.

-As a result, any amounts that would normally be paid to the debtor/owner, whether as distribution of profit or by virtue of the unforced, market-value sale of the entity ownership interest – which could include the exercise of internal partnership/LLC agreement provisions allowing existing innocent partner/members to exercise buy-out options to divest the interest of debtor/owner.
+As a result, any amounts that would normally be paid to the debtor/owner, whether as distribution of profit or by the unforced, market-value sale of the entity ownership interest – which could include the exercise of internal partnership/LLC agreement provisions allowing existing innocent partner/members to exercise buy-out options to divest the interest of debtor/owner.

 Three Levels of a Charging Order